The 3 Best Cord Manjas For Kites

 The end goal of kite fighting is for the kite fliers to cut down the kites of their opponents.
 It is done by using sharp kite lines.
 Line tension is critical and is used for control.
 The most common lines used for this practice are known as manjas.
 Their distinct feature is that they are glass-coated strands.

 Cord manjas consist of pure cotton strings mixed with Manja paste.
 In the past, for Asian-type fighters, the paste was made of rice glue and crushed glass.
 It, however, changed as stronger glue, abrasives, and synthetic lines have been used instead in recent years.

 Incorporating the foreign material (paste) essentially is to toughen lines.
-While others used crushed glass, others used additional material depending on preference.
-Those are known to use metallic lines instead of cotton, and others attach knives to their lines.
+While some use crushed glass, others use additional material depending on preference.
+Some use metallic lines instead of cotton, and others attach knives to their lines.

-Other names know Manja in different regions.
+Manja is known by different names in different regions.
 These include Charkhi, Dor, Manjha, Firkhis, and Lotai.
-There are different manjas in the market.
-These manjas are distinguished by the number of cords that they have.
+There are different manjas on the market distinguished by the number of cords that they have.

 A cord is the general strength that a line has.
 Cords are formed by joining tiny threads to form a single thread.
 The three significant cords include the six cord, nine cord, and 12 cord.
 The best cord Manja is one that efficiently cuts down the kites of the opponents.
 (Source).

 Which Manja Is The Best 9 Cord Or 12 Cord?